 Cray Research focused on the C90, a new high-end processor with up to 16 processors and a clock rate of 240 MHz.
 This processor was delivered in 1991.
-In 1993, Cray Research introduced their first highly parallel processor, the T3D, employing up to 2048 Digital Alpha21064 microprocessors.
+Typical configurations are about \$15 million.
+In 1993, Cray Research introduced their first highly parallel processor, the T3D, employing up to 2048 Digital Alpha 21064 microprocessors.
 In 1995, they announced the availability of both a new low-end vector machine, the J90, and a high-end machine, the T90.
-The T90 was much like the C90, but with a clock that was twice as fast (460 MHz), using three-dimensional packaging and optical clock distribution.
-Like the C90, the T90 cost tens of millions of dollars, though a single CPU was available for \$2.5 million.
+The T90 is much like the C90, but offers a clock that is twice as fast (460 MHz), using threedimensional packaging and optical clock distribution.
+Like the C90, the T90 costs in the tens of millions, though a single CPU is available for \$2.5 million.
 The T90 was the last bipolar ECL vector machine built by Cray.
-The J90 was a CMOS-based vector machine using DRAM memory starting at \$250,000, but with typical configurations running about \$1 million.
+The J90 is a CMOS-based vector machine using DRAM memory starting at \$250,000, but with typical configurations running about \$1 million.
 In mid-1995, Cray Research was acquired by Silicon Graphics, and in 1998 released the SV1 system, which grafted considerably faster CMOS processors onto the J90 memory system, and which also added a data cache for vectors to each CPU to help meet the increased memory bandwidth demands.
-The SV1 also introduced the MSP concept, which was developed to provide competitive single-CPU performance by ganging together multiple slower CPUs.
-Silicon Graphics sold Cray Research to Tera Computer in 2000, and the joint company was renamed Cray Inc.
+Silicon Graphics sold Cray Research to Tera Computer in 2000, and the joint company was renamed Cray Inc. Cray Inc. plans to release the SV2 in 2002, which will be based on a completely new vector ISA.

-The Japanese supercomputer makers continued to evolve their designs.
+The Japanese supercomputer makers have continued to evolve their designs and have generally placed greater emphasis on increasing the number of lanes in their vector units.
 In 2001, the NEC SX/5 was generally held to be the fastest available vector supercomputer, with 16 lanes clocking at 312 MHz and with up to 16 processors sharing the same memory.
 The Fujitsu VPP5000 was announced in 2001 and also had 16 lanes and clocked at 300 MHz, but connected up to 128 processors in a distributed-memory cluster.
-In 2001, Cray Inc. announced that they would be marketing the NEC SX/5 machine in the United States, after many years in which Japanese supercomputers were unavailable to U.S. customers after the U.S. Commerce Department found NEC and Fujitsu guilty of bidding below cost for a

-1996 NCAR supercomputer contract and imposed heavy import duties on their products.
+In 2001, Cray Inc. announced that they would be marketing the NEC SX/5 machine in the United States, after many years in which Japanese supercomputers were unavailable to U.S. customers after the U.S. Commerce Department found NEC and Fujitsu guilty of bidding below cost for a 1996 NCAR supercomputer contract and imposed heavy import duties on their products.